We Love the Brethren

 But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
 (ESV)

-Every person on the planet has a family, but not everyone has a family that is unified; the Christian has a family, moreover the Christian’s family is built on unity and love.
-In this sermon on John 1:12-13, Dr. Lloyd-Jones applies one more test of assurance for the Christian by expounding on the brotherhood of believers.
-Every Christian has experienced regeneration, adoption, sanctification and many other experiences.
-Although Christians may have separate circumstances, every believer is unified by their experience, interests, and hope!
-Dr. Martyn Lloyd-Jones sheds light on the fact that every believer possesses a discernment that the unbeliever cannot have.
-Moreover, the believer has an affinity for his brothers and sisters in the faith.
-Even as the believer gains a love for his fellow believer he necessarily senses a distance between himself and his unbelieving friends and even family.
-This is, Dr. Lloyd-Jones warns, what is meant by Jesus when he says, “I have not come to bring peace but the sword.”
+Every person has a family, but not everyone has a family that is unified.
+The Christian has a family that is built on unity and love.
+In this sermon on John 1:12–13 titled “We Love the Brethren,” Dr. Lloyd-Jones applies one more test of assurance for the Christian by expounding on the brotherhood of believers.
+Every Christian has experienced regeneration, adoption, sanctification, and many other experiences.
+Although Christians may have separate circumstances, every believer is unified by their experience, interests, and hope.
+Dr. Martyn Lloyd-Jones sheds light on the fact that every believer possesses a discernment that the unbeliever cannot possess.
+Moreover, the believer has an affinity for their brothers and sisters in the faith.
+Even as the believer gains a love for their fellow believer, they sense a distance between themselves and unbelieving friends and even family.
+This is, Dr. Lloyd-Jones warns, what is meant by Jesus when he said, “I have not come to bring peace but the sword.”
 The Christian should expect to be met with resistance and even persecution from unbelieving friends, family, and even local governments.
-Until we are safely home in heaven, the brotherhood of believers provides encouragement, exhortation, and renewed hope as we await our heavenly home.
+Until they are safely home in heaven, the brotherhood of believers provides encouragement, exhortation, and renewed hope.

 About Dr. Martyn Lloyd-Jones